stephaneVercouillieBMID/slate/source/qes.html.md

 See [Appendixes](#Appendixes) to get more information on the error codes.

+## 3.9 Redirecting the end user

+The next step is to redirect the end user to our Front-End, so that we can process the identification session.
+You must do that by forging a GET request towards the url specified at previous step, in the parameter `signingUrl`.

-## 3.8 Requesting the Sign session status
+## 3.10 Requesting the Sign session status
 This request has to be created in order to get the information about the Sign session.
+In order to do so, you will forge a POST request towards https://b2b.sixdots.be/qes-partners/1.0.0/sign_document.
+Please note we are using SSLMA as authentication method, as specified in [SSLMA Authentication](#SSLMA).

 Below you will find the minimal set of parameters required for processing the HTTPS POST query string:
-<code style=display:block;white-space:pre-wrap> POST /https://uatb2b.sixdots.be/qes-partners/1.0.0/sign_document HTTP/1.1
+<code style=display:block;white-space:pre-wrap> POST /https://b2b.sixdots.be/qes-partners/1.0.0/sign_document HTTP/1.1
   {
   "inDocs": null,
   "reqID": "ReqIDv1prg8pmn9mtive3otsc",